themarcusaurelius/trailToad/README.md

 ### 9. Creating the React Front-End.

-Now that our Back-end is all set up we can focus on the front-end view of the demo.
+Now that our Back-end is set up we can focus on the front-end view of the demo.
 We will be using <b>React.js</b> for this.
 To get started with React, in the root directory of the project, run the command in the terminal:

 ```
 npx create-react-app client